pedromfedricci/books-futures-explained/README.md

 is worth it.

 **2020-12-21:** Rewrote the "Runtimes" paragraph of chapter 2 adding a useful model to understand how runtimes work and included a lot of the suggested text from @ckaran in #25.
-Added a GIF which tries to help visualize what's going on when a Future gets polled.
+Added a new chapter "3 A mental model of how Futures work" which tries to visualize and give a good mental model to build upon.

 ## License